 This course will explore the imagined and conflicted experience of urban life in the United States through study of the country’s first metropolis: New York.
 Drawing on primary materials—maps, memoirs, film, poetry, fiction, census data, the natural and the built environment—and a selection of secondary sources, we will encounter moments in the life of the city from the 17th into the 21st century.
 This semester there will be special focus on the physical city: parks and amusement parks, cemeteries, bridges, housing, skyscrapers, and the public art of memorials.

 Limited to 20 students.
 Spring semester.
-Professors Clark and Sánchez-Eppler.2016-17: Not offered
+Professors Clark and Sánchez-Eppler.2017-18: Not offered

 This course investigates the practice and ideal of community in America both on a national and a local level, asking students to engage in specific projects aimed at strengthening the public sphere and fostering community life.
 We will consider the nature and limits of democracy, the meaning of belonging, the experience of stigma and exclusion, the concepts of civic responsibility and public discourse, and the conflict and compromises inherent in political advocacy.
 This course will pay particular attention to the struggles of often-marginalized groups to build healthy and just communities.
 Coursework will include contemporary and historical case studies, literary depictions, and more theoretical readings, as well as a substantial commitment to the development and fulfillment of projects that assess or respond to contemporary concerns.
 Projects may range from youth work, to cultural events, to work on local policy goals, environmental, poverty and rights initiatives, or the 2012 elections.

 Limited to 20 students.
 Spring semester.
-Professor K. Sánchez-Eppler and Ms. Mead, Director of the Center for Community Engagement.2016-17: Offered in Spring 2017
+Professor K. Sánchez-Eppler and Ms. Mead, Director of the Center for Community Engagement.2017-18: Not offered

 From the advertising copy and backdrop of truck ads to the democratic rhetoric of politicians, the West as a place of national mythology still permeates American culture.
 In this course, we will analyze the evolution of the West as a prominent site of American myth and the contemporary representations of it in literature and film, the Neo-Westerns.
 Students will read works by authors such as Annie Proulx, Cormac McCarthy, Sherman Alexi and Percival Everett, as well as view recent popular films by Ang Lee, Clint Eastwood, and John Sayles.
 The course will also include readings in history, as well as other disciplines, to contextualize the creative works and to gauge how the myth of the West compares to its reality and how truly revisionist its most current representations are.